zacharyhanna/bdow-recomb/README.md

 After completing the assembly, we performed the following steps:

-* We first screen the assembly for contaminant sequences.
+* We first screened the assembly for contaminant sequences.

-See this [contamination screen methods README](https://github.com/zacharyhanna/StrOccCau2-methods/blob/master/contamination-screen/README.md) for details on the methodology we followed to screen the assembly for contaminants and remove them.
+See [contamination screen methods README](https://github.com/zacharyhanna/bdow-recomb/blob/master/contamination-screen/README.md) for details on the methodology we followed to screen the assembly for contaminants and remove them.

 * We then performed repeat-masking of the assembly to identify repetitive regions as well as low complexity regions.

-See [repeat_methods.md](repeat_methods.md) for details of the methdology.
+See [repeat masking methods README](https://github.com/zacharyhanna/bdow-recomb/blob/master/repeat-masking/README.md) for details of the methodology.

-* We next annotated the assembly.
+* We next called variants.

 ## Recombination methods